tesfumfa/ass_cha_13/README.md

 # ass_cha_13
 <h1>Object-Relational Mapping (ORM) Challenge: E-commerce Back End</>
   <h2>Description</h2>
   <p>My challenge this week was to build the back end for an e-commerce site.
 I was given a working Express.js API and instructed to configure it to use Sequelize to interact with a MySQL database.
-Testing was completed in Insomnia.
+Testing was completed in locally in the browser .
 The application will not be deployed, so a video walkthrough is provided below.</p>
 <h2>User Story</h2>
 <p> AS A manager at an internet retail company<br/>
 I WANT a back end for my e-commerce website that uses the latest technologies<br>